rudi-c/rudi-c.github.io/about/index.md

 The Three-Body Problem

+Worm

 Powers of Mind

 Chimpanzee Politics: Power and Sex among Apes

 The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution

+Panic, Prosperity and Progress: Five Centuries of History and the Markets

+David and Goliath: Underdogs, Misfits, and the Art of Battling Giants

+The New Confessions of an Economic Hitman

 Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future